stadibo/friseur-manager/documentation/user_stories.md

 - choose who will cut my hair so that I am comfortable with their decisions.
 (COMPLETE)
 - sign up for loyalty account so that I get a discount for supporting the business in question.
 (COMPLETE)
 - update the information of my account.
 (COMPLETE)
 - delete my account when I no longer want my information used by this business.
-(WORK IN PROGRESS: Not yet GDPR compliant, send email to management to delete account)
+(WORK IN PROGRESS: Not yet GDPR compliant, send email to management or call salon to delete account)

 ### As a friseur I want to be able to:
 - change my working hours so that I can adjust for changes in life.
 (TODO)